maxexc/VueMap-Explorer/README.md

 - **3D Routes & Custom Markers**:
   Powered by [Mapbox GL](https://www.mapbox.com/).
 Easily add, edit, or remove markers and see 3D transitions for routes.

+- **Mobile First and Adaptive UI**:
+  Tailored for phones and tablets – the app also runs great on desktops/laptops for advanced tasks.
+Designed based on real-world user experiences on mobile/tablet devices.

 - **Responsive & iOS-Optimized**:
   Special care for iPhone/iPad (safe-area insets, orientation fix, etc.).
 PWA with black-translucent status bar.